 Types of CFOs

-CFOs come in various forms, each with unique strengths and focuses.
-Understanding these types helps businesses align their needs with the right financial leadership.
+CFOs come in various forms, each with unique strengths.
+Understanding these types helps businesses select financial leaders who align with their needs.

 The Financial Guru